On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Contact 3-Structures on

-As $\omega\wedge\omega^3=0$ in \ref{AC3MS-M7-x0} in the $\psi=2n\pi, r=$constant-coordinate patches, the same does not provide a contact structure.
-In this section, we provide an explicit construction of a contact structure in the $\psi=2n\pi$-coordinate patch.
+As $\sigma\wedge\omega^3=0$ in \ref{ACM3S-M7-x0} in the $\psi=2n\pi, r=$constant-coordinate patches, the same does not provide a contact structure.
+However, remarkably, by choosing, e.g., the QCD-motivated values $M=3, N_f=3$ or $2$ and $g_s\sim g_{\rm QCD}^2\sim 0.1$ (Table \tcb{2}), in this section we numerically show the emergence of a {\it finite-$N$ (i.e., at intermediate coupling)} Contact Structure on the seven-fold $M_7$, for $N=100\pm{\cal O}(1)$.
+Motivated by real QCD, this Contact Structure can be shown to exist not only for Table \tcb{2}, but $\forall (g_s, M, N_f, N)$ in the intermediate-$N$ MQGP limit: